SuperStormer/c2logic/README.md

 # c2logic

 Compiles C code to Mindustry logic.
 Still in beta, so compiled output may not be fully optimized.
+Requirements are the `pycparser` package and the C preprocessor (`cpp`).

 # Installation